exekube/exekube/README.md

 ## Introduction

 *Exekube* is a declarative "Infrastructure as Code" framework (a.k.a. platform / PaaS) for managing cloud infrastrucutre (including Kubernetes clusters) and deploying containerized software onto that infrastructure.

 Exekube offers you:

+- **Full control** over your cloud infrastructure (via Terraform)
-- **Full control** over your infrastructure and container orchestration
+- **Full control** over your container orchestration (via Kubernetes + Helm)
-- A default state with a fully automated **one-click-to-deploy experience**
+- Fully automated **one-click-to-deploy experience**
+- Modular design and declarative model of management
+- Continuous integration (CI) facilities out of the box

+## Components

 The framework is distributed as a [Docker image on DockerHub](/) that can be used manually by DevOps engineers or automatically via continuous integration (CI) pipelines.
 It combines several open-source DevOps tools into one easy-to-use workflow for managing cloud infrastructure and Kubernetes resources.

-## Components

 ### DevOps tools